Hydrodynamic escape: Description

+where k is the Boltzmann constant, T is the temperature, and m is the mass of the species.
+Lighter molecules or atoms will therefore be moving faster than heavier molecules or atoms at the same temperature.
+Thus they are easier to escape from planetary gravity field.
+This is why atomic hydrogen escapes preferentially from an atmosphere.

-Hydrodynamic escape occurs if there is a strong thermally driven atmospheric escape of light atoms which, through drag effects (collisions), also drive off heavier atoms.
+If there is a strong thermally driven atmospheric escape of light atoms, heavier atoms can achieve the escape velocity through viscous drag by those escaping lighter atoms.
+This is another way of thermal escape, called hydrodynamic escape.
 The heaviest species of atom that can be removed in this manner is called the cross-over mass.

 In order to maintain a significant hydrodynamic escape, a large source of energy at a certain altitude is required.
-Soft X-ray or extreme ultraviolet radiation, momentum transfer from impacting meteoroids or asteroids, or the heat input from planetary accretion processes may provide the requisite energy for hydrodynamic escape.
+Soft X-ray or extreme ultraviolet radiation (solar EUV heating), momentum transfer from impacting meteoroids or asteroids, or the heat input from planetary accretion processes may provide the requisite energy for hydrodynamic escape.
+Such conditions may have been reached in H- or He-rich thermospheres heated by the strong extreme ultraviolet radiation flux of the young Sun.
+Thus hydrodynamic escape is more likely to occur in the early atmosphere of planets.

-Calculations
+Hydrodynamic escape flux

 Estimating the rate of hydrodynamic escape is important in analyzing both the history and current state of a planet's atmosphere.
 In 1981, Watson et al. published calculations that describe energy-limited escape, where all incoming energy is balanced by escape to space.
 Recent numerical simulations on exoplanets have suggested that this calculation overestimates the hydrodynamic flux by 20 - 100 times.[30]
 However, as a special case and upper limit approximation on the atmospheric escape, it is worth noting here.

-Hydrodynamic escape flux (Φ, [m^{-2}s^{-1}]) in an energy-limited escape can be calculated, assuming (1) an atmosphere composed of non-viscous, (2) constant molecular weight gas, with (3) isotropic pressure, (4) fixed temperature, (5) perfect XUV absorption, and that (6) pressure decreases to zero as distance from the planet increases.
+Hydrodynamic escape flux (Φ, [m^{-2}s^{-1}]) in an energy-limited escape can be calculated, assuming (1) an atmosphere composed of non-viscous, (2) constant-molecular-weight gas, with (3) isotropic pressure, (4) fixed temperature, (5) perfect extreme ultraviolet (XUV) absorption, and that (6) pressure decreases to zero as distance from the planet increases.

+Hydrodynamic escape flux of hydrogen $\Phi_H$ can be expressed as: